pytholic/what_you_seek/setup.md

 add lvim to path
 `export PATH="$HOME/.local/bin/:$PATH"`

+Use `:Mason` to install missing servers like clangd, lua_lsp etc.

 ## Fix python issue
 `zsh` recognizes `python3` but not `python`.
 Do the following:
 ```shell